drewdorris/elevationconverter/README.md

 ### How to use:

+1. Install GDAL

-1. Download and decompile IMG files from these sources:
+2. Download and decompile IMG files from these sources:

 Compact direct links:
 * 1m: https://prd-tnm.s3.amazonaws.com/index.html?prefix=StagedProducts/Elevation/1m/IMG/